choonkeat/attache/README.md

 > requesting for a geometry of `original` will return the uploaded file. this works well for non-image file uploads.
 > requesting for a geometry of `remote` will skip the local cache and serve from cloud storage.

-* Attache keeps the uploaded file in the local harddisk (a temp directory).
+* Attache keeps the uploaded file in the local harddisk (a temp directory)
 * Attache will also upload the file into cloud storage if `FOG_CONFIG` is set
 * If the local file does not exist for some reason (e.g. cleared cache), it will download from cloud storage and store it locally
 * When a specific size is requested, it will generate the resized file based on the local file and serve it in the http response
 * If cloud storage is defined, local disk cache will store up to a maximum of `CACHE_SIZE_BYTES` bytes.
-By default `CACHE_SIZE_BYTES` will 80% of available diskspace.
+By default `CACHE_SIZE_BYTES` will 80% of available diskspace

 ### Delete